Skyrim world mods

 Build Your Own Town - Becoming a Lord

-If you prefer your fortresses ready-built, Castle Volkihar is about as grand as they come.
+If you prefer your fortresses ready-built then Castle Volkihar is about as grand as they come.
 A colossal vampire castle filled with winding corridors, turrets, and dungeons, it also comes bundled with its own questline.
-Set after the events of Dawnguard (you’ll need that DLC, by the way) you’ll need to take Auriel’s Bow with you to defeat Harkon’s occupying army and free his brother and his coven who have been locked away in the castle crypt.
+Set after the events of Dawnguard (you’ll need that DLC, by the way), you’ll need to take Auriel’s Bow with you to defeat Harkon’s occupying army in order to free his brother and his coven who have been locked away in the castle crypt.

 An exceptionally grand player house located on a cliff northeast of Ivarstead, Greystone Castle is an elaborate bespoke build containing chambers for every kind of crafting imaginable.
-There’s no quest line associated with it, but there’s no denying that it is an impressive creation that no Dragonborn should live without.
+There’s no questline associated with it, but there’s no denying that it's an impressive creation that no Dragonborn should live without.

 Into the Deep - Atlantis